|

 do.
 They enforce only when something is seriously wrong.

-Do I have to contact an inspector to get
+Do I have to contact a health and safety inspector to get

 information?